kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 #### Security

 - Provide a standard way to bootstrap mTLS between importing IG and exported EPP/parents, e.g. use BackendTLSPolicy?
-- Should the export controller mirror secrets into the importing cluster, e.g. secure metric scraping (Endpoint Mode)?

-#### Scheduling and Policy

-- Should we define a standard cluster preference knob (e.g., PreferLocal, Any, region-affinity, weights) on InferencePoolImport status or IG-local policy CRD?

-#### EPP Scale

-- If the EPP has multiple replicas, should the export controller publish per-replica addresses, e.g. service subsetting, for health/metrics scraping?

 #### Ownership and Lifecycle

-- What happens if the importing namespace doesn’t exist?
-Should the export controller surface a status condition in the exported InferencePool?
 - Garbage collection when export is withdrawn (delete import?) and how to drain traffic safely.
+See [this comment](https://github.com/kubernetes-sigs/gateway-api-inference-extension/pull/1374#discussion_r2357523781) for additional context.

 ### Prior Art